Kosovo 11 Years On: A Contested Status And A Grim Economy - UrduPoint

 This time, they are facing a challenge from the centre-right LDK and the nationalist leftist Vetevendosje, who share little in common ideologically but could unite to oust the so-called "war wing".

-Is the 'greater Albanian' dream still alive?
-Serbia regularly accuses Pristina and Tirana of harbouring plans to merge into one country.
+Is the 'Greater Albania' dream still alive?
+Serbia regularly accuses Kosovo and neighbouring Albanian of harbouring plans to merge into one country.

 There is not any reliable polling on the sensitive subject, but analysts doubt a majority of Kosovans would be for it, given the potential for destabilisation in the region.